PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

+- There is a 2 way to add a grant.
+  - First one is for when incentive stock is not available and user wants to add a grant.
+  - Second one is for when incentive stock is available and user wants to add a grant.

+- When user clicks first ADD button
+  - Opens dropdown of all incentive stock types.
+On click, open add grant dialog with that types.
+  - In this dialog, the system will ask for the company name and other details like Stock Price and Price as of Date.
+  - Company name dropdown will show only applicable companies based on the grant type.
+  - For Public type incentive stock, when stock symbol is not available for the selected public companies then shows error message in the Stock symbol field.
+(Because we won't be able to pull stock price without stock symbol).
+  - For Private type incentive stock,
+    - When user enters a future date then system show proper message.
+    - When data is available in any of the field (Stock Price or Price as of Date), other field will be mandatory.
+    - Doesn't show `*` in labels even if fields are mandatory.
+08308
+- When user click in the ADD button
+  - There is no

 - Show proper message under vesting schedule until user adds data to vesting details.
 - Once user enters all details of vesting schedule then system will show a schedule under `Vesting Schedule` section.
 - When `Expiration Date` is lower than or equal to `Grant Date`, system shows error.